openconfig/gnsi/authz/README.md

    track of what gRPC-level Authorization Policy is active on a particular switch.

-1. After pre-validating and activating the new policy, the server sends the `UploadResponse` is sent back to the client
+1. After syntactic validation and activating the new policy, the server sends the `UploadResponse` back to the client

 1. The client verifies the correctness of the new gRPC-level Authorization Policy using separate `gNSI.authz.Probe()` RPC(s)